 Your raw score is simply the number of questions you answered correctly for each section.
 You will not be penalized for giving wrong answers or skipping questions.
 The only questions that will matter are those you answered correctly.
 The list below shows the number of questions each section in SAT will have.

 - Writing and Language test – 44 multiple choice questions

 If you answered 50 reading test questions correctly, then that is your raw score for that section.

-If you answered 43 writing test questions correctly, then that is your writing test raw score.
+If you answered 43 writing and language test questions correctly, then that is your writing test raw score.